ec1oud/evproduction.org/wiki/Baset_trailer.md

 trays](removable_tray "wikilink") or individually, so one can replace only some batteries when discharged, instead of a trailer.

+Users that continuously are travelling in the same route, can leave discharged battery in any point at 1/4 of the route, and to gather it when recharged to the return.

 ![Individual battery ](UL20712.jpg "Individual battery ")

 See also